SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-metrics.md

 #### Use collector config file

-Make the collector config file available to your otel collector and use it by adding the following flag to the command for running your collector
+Make the collector config file available to your OpenTelemetry (OTel) collector and use it by adding the following flag to the command for running your collector:
 ```bash
 --config postgres-metrics-collection-config.yaml
 ```